jogijatin15/dotnet-se-headless/README.md

   * If you are running tests in a Headless CI agent such as Travis CI, Circle CI or appVeyor

    Verify that you have included appropriate _environmental setup_ in the configuration `.yml` file.
-I'm using _TravisCI_ for this repository and you can find the configuration settings this project uses in `/.travis.yml` file [Link to file](https://github.com/shibut12/headless-integration-testing-csharp-chrome/blob/master/.travis.yml)
+I'm using _TravisCI_ for this repository and you can find the configuration settings this project uses in `/.travis.yml` file

 * Verify [git-scm](https://git-scm.com/) is installed